 Title 22 encompasses a broad range of requirements designed to ensure the health, safety, and well-being of residents in assisted living environments.

-In this article, we will explore what the California Title 22 assisted living regulations entail and the implications of non-compliance, offering valuable insights for facility administrators and stakeholders.
+In this article, we will explore what the California Title 22 assisted living regulations entail and the implications of non-compliance, offering valuable insights for facility Administrators and stakeholders.

 What Is Title 22 California?
+California Compliance Basics

 Key Areas Covered by Title 22 California